devsecblueprint/devsecblueprint/docs/projects/devsecops-pipeline-aws/index.md

   allowfullscreen
 ></iframe>

-> **NOTE**: This video does not cover all of the things that you need to do, therefore, I decided to write things out so that you learn how to do these things completely.
-However, feel free to follow this video if you get lost somewhere.

 ## Know Before You Go

 This project is a _little_ expense, and you will rack up a nice bill in AWS if you leave all your resources created.
 Therefore, I recommend that you **TEAR IT ALL DOWN** when you're done. **Do not leave your EKS cluster running, you'll be charged for it.**